Best Interest of the Child Standard – Test for the Factors Weighed by California Courts

 The function of the family court is not to change, fix, or judge parents but to dispose of their disputes at a given point in time.
 California family courts are wholly unconcerned about the personal grievances parents in a custody dispute have against one another.
 Instead, the courts are guided by the factors and standards of the California Family Code.

 The Best Interests of the Child Standard (BIC) is not found in only one code section or case; it is a compilation of many different Family Code sections and case law.
 However, the standard primarily arises out of Family Code 3011, 3020, and 3040.
-Below, each of these codes is unraveled:
+These sections are used by family courts when making and modifying child custody orders.

 Health, Safety, and Welfare of the Child Under California Family Code 3011